Macadam Bumper

 Macadam Bumper (also released as Pinball Wizard) is a video pinball simulation construction set developed by ERE Informatique in France.
 It was first released for 8-bit computers in 1985, the Atari ST in 1986 and MS-DOS in 1987.
 The Atari ST and MS-DOS versions were released in the US as Pinball Wizard in 1988 by Accolade.

 Gameplay

-The game includes full-featured graphics, sound and lights, and tilt capability.
-The game features four simulations with varying obstacles.
-On the Atari ST, the flipper and back-board controls are manipulated by the mouse, but moving the mouse too much will activate the tilt sensors.
-Players can customize the game by changing parameters such as point scores, table slope, bumper elasticity, and the number of game balls.
-With the parts menu, a player can assemble a pinball machine, and can paint or decorate it with the game's paint menu.
+Pinball Wizard is a game which includes sound and lights and the ability to tilt, with different obstacles on each of the four pinball simulations.
+On the Atari ST, the player manipulates the flipper and back-board controls using the mouse, but too much movement from the mouse will activate the tilt sensors.
+Players can customize the parameters in the game including as point scores, table slope, bumper elasticity, and the number of balls per game.
+Using a parts menu, the player can assemble a pinball machine, coloring and decorating it from the paint menu.